kairosilveira/kairosilveira/README.md

 #### Description of some of my projects:

 - [House Price Regression]:
-Data science project to extract insights from data and create a machine learning model to predict prices in the real state market.
-You can make predictions using the [WebApp]<br/>
+End to end data science project to extract insights from data and create a machine learning model to predict prices in the real state market.
+You can make predictions using the webapp:[king-county-house-prices]<br/>. #Flask #MLFlow #Sklearn #Pandas

 - [MNIST-with-ScikitLearn]:
 In this small computer vision project, I use the famous MNIST dataset to build a model.
 The goal is to apply techniques of dimensionality reduction and Bayesian Optimization for quicker hyperparameter tuning.<br/>

- - [Titanic Competition]:
+ #Hyperopt #Sklearn #Pandas

+ - [Track My Trash Back-End]:
-This is a kaggle competition for begginers that I used to show how to use sklearn pipelines for data preparation and how to tune the hyperparameters of the pipeline transformers and predictors with GridSearchCV. <br/>
+This is a webapp that I made using GoogleMaps API to deal with addresses, the app is used to find the nearests recycling sites in the Alps region of France. <br/>
+#Flask #googleMapsAPI #Pandas
 --------------

 ####  Contact me here: